-Climate change confronts us with a different set of uncertainties with regards to ethics: we seem to be uncertain about the basis and substance of our obligations to foresee, to prevent and to adapt to the effects of climate change; we seem to be uncertain about how to act on the knowledge that there is a causal link between human action and climate change; and we are uncertain about how to relate to those that are vulnerable to climate change.
-A better understanding of these uncertainties will emerge when we consider what we know in general about the basis, the nature, and the scope of ethics, what we know in particular about the threats that global climate change already pose to the well-being of people living now and in the immediate future, and when we consider some of the characteristics particular to global climate change.
+Climate change confronts us with a different set of uncertainties with regards to ethics: we seem to be uncertain about the basis and substance of our obligations to foresee, to prevent and to adapt to climate change; we seem to be uncertain about how to act on the knowledge that there is a causal link between human action and climate change; and we are uncertain about how to relate to those that are vulnerable to climate change, in distinction from those that clearly contribute to climate change.
+A better understanding of these uncertainties will emerge when we consider what we know about the threats that global climate change already pose to the well-being of people living now and in the immediate future, and when we consider some of the characteristics particular to global climate change.